RADIATION ONCOLOGY

 Radiation Oncology

-The process typically begins with a consultation, where the radiation oncologist evaluates the patient’s medical history, performs a physical examination, and reviews diagnostic imaging studies such as CT scans or MRI scans.
-Based on this evaluation, the radiation oncologist develops a personalized treatment plan tailored to the patient’s specific type and stage of cancer.
+The process typically begins with a consultation where the radiation oncologist evaluates the patient’s medical history, performs a physical examination, and reviews diagnostic imaging such as CT scans and MRI scans.
+Based on this evaluation, a personalized treatment plan is then developed, tailored to the patient’s specific cancer type and stage.

 RADIATION ONCOLOGY

-Radiation Oncology harnesses advanced technologies to precisely target and treat cancer with focused radiation, minimizing damage to healthy tissues.
-This cutting-edge field plays a crucial role in cancer care, offering tailored and effective treatment strategies for patients.
+Radiation oncology uses modern radiation techniques to destroy cancer cells accurately while protecting nearby healthy tissue.
+This specialized field plays a crucial role in cancer care, offering tailored and effective treatment strategies for every patient.

 CANCERS TREATED